syncfusion-content/blazor-docs/blazor/rating/tooltip.md

 ## Tooltip Customization

 The Rating Tooltip can be customized by using the CssClass property, which accepts custom CSS class names that defines the specific user-defined styles and themes to be applied on the Tooltip element.
+For more details regarding tooltip customization, refer to [Tooltip Customization](https://blazor.syncfusion.com/documentation/tooltip/style) this link.

 Below example demonstrates the tooltip template of Rating.